 What’s important here is not that some comedian lost his livelihood.
 That’s part of the message being sent.
 The more important part is the coordination.
 The tech giants made it clear in the election that they were working together to defeat Trump.
 These are people who colluded to suppress wages and violate the nation’d labor laws so they have a history of this.
 Now we are seeing social media coordinating with the legacy media to send a clear signal that they are cracking down on dissidents.

 Crackdowns on dissent are always in response to crisis.
 Whether it is perceived or real is the big question.
 A heavy handed response can turn a manageable situation into a full blown crisis.
 On the other hand, passive responses to challenges can lead to rebellion.
 The people in charge believe the lesson of the last election is to crack down hard, using every means necessary, to quell any challenge to their authority.
 That is the reason the intelligence agencies are now working with the media to undermine the President.

 How this will play out is unknown.
 Charles I and Parliament were willing to fight a war over their disputes.
 The revolutionaries in France were willing to commit regicide to impose their vision on society.
 People today are not the fighting sort.
 The rulers struggle to imprison criminals and the people passively acquiesce to encroachments on their liberty.
 In other words, despite the big talk, there’s not a lot of fight in the people or their rulers.
 For now, it is cat ladies from HR harassing normies over their use of twitter, but that could change.

-This post has already been read 4357 times!
+This post has already been linked to 4559 times!